Hold the Fort races to help raise money for trafficking survivor house - Shelby County Reporter

 The event will have races accessible to people of all skill levels.
 It will feature three races: a 10k, 5k and the one-mile “Warrior Walk.”

 There will be cash prizes for the top male and female 10k finishers.
-All participants will also get a complementary T-shirt celebrating the event, and free park access for the day.
+All participants will also get a complimentary T-shirt celebrating the event, and free park access for the day.

 Adderholt said there would be an awards ceremony with 14 awards for varying categories and the top competitors in the 5k & 10k races.

 At the last event, the organization was able to raise around $40,000 with approximately 140 people turning out to support the event, even during a pandemic.
-Which resulted in a nearly 200 percent donation growth rate and 300 percent growth in attendance.
+This resulted in a nearly 200-percent donation growth rate and 300-percent growth in attendance.

 Adderholt said the group has already received support from local churches and business partners to help support its mission, and hope the race will attract more.

 “The number of child trafficking survivors in Alabama is a lot bigger than what people think it is,” Adderholt said.
 “There are about 5,700 estimated victims a year.
 That is why we have these races and that is why this restoration home is needed.
-We won’t be able to house everyone with the 9 beds we will have, but they will be a good start.”
+We won’t be able to house everyone with the nine beds we will have, but they will be a good start.”

-The organization is still in the planning process for the event so parts of the event may be added or changed.
+The organization is still in the planning process for the event, so parts of the event may be added or changed.

-Those interested in participating in the Hold the Fort races can get more information and signup at Holdthefortraces.com.
+Those interested in participating in the Hold the Fort races can get more information and sign up at Holdthefortraces.com.

 More information about Blanket Fort Hope’s mission of restoring the lives of child sex trafficking survivors can be found at Blanketforthope.org.